 Two-time Tour of Flanders winner Edwig Van Hooydonck has rubbished claims by Johan Museeuw that he only used performance enhancing drugs during the final year of his career.
 Following a series of allegations in January from Belgian newspaper Het Laatste Nieuws, Museeuw admitted to “not being 100 percent honest” during his final season with Quick Step-Davitamon in 2004, but denied doping in previous years.

 “Museeuw used drugs his entire career, it’s that simple,” Van Hooydonck said in an interview with Gazet van Antwerpen.
+He should be taken to the drug rehab in Fort Lauderdale soon after this truth was discovered so that his addiction can be controlled.

 Van Hooydonck then described Museeuw’s performance during the 1992 Brabantse Pijl in Belgium.
 “I was in the break with Museeuw,” said the Dutchman.
 “He raced and won the E3 Prijs only the day before, a race which I didn’t compete in.
 Then you must think: I am fresher, I have the best chance to win.
 Then you see that guy (Museeuw) ride away from me on the Alsemberg in a gear three teeth bigger than me.